 1. Type of sport

 The sport (or sports) you participate in will have the most substantial impact on cost.
-High-risk activities like motorsports and skydiving will have higher premiums than low-risk activities, increasing the overall price.
+High-risk activities like motorsports, motocross and skydiving will usually have higher premiums than lower-risk activities.

 2. Professional or amateur